Lucrecious/orso/README.md

 It maintains a simple and terse syntax making it easy to learn.

 ## Who is this language for?
-Me.

-Realistically, I will be the only programmer to seriously use this programming language, so I am building it to cater specifically to my needs.
-As such, it's very opinionated - if you like programming in a similar style as me, there's a chance you might enjoy orso, otherwise, you'll probably hate it.

-orso takes inspiration from a few different languages, mainly, Jai, Odin and C.

-It's also nice for education.
+It's for my personal projects!

+I would recommend to *not* use this language for anything other than maybe a little bit of recreational programming.

+It might be col for education though.
 Aside from the dynamic FFI library (libffi, which hasn't been integrated yet), everything, including its arbitrary compile-time expression evaluation, is handwritten by me.
-In terms of code volume, the goal is to keep it under ~25K lines of code, which iirc is similar to Lua's LoC.
+In terms of code volume, the goal is to keep it under ~25K lines of code, which is similar to Lua's LoC.

 The project implements a register-based virtual machine, a transpiler from my AST representation to C99, a static analyzer (type analysis, compile-time evaluation, and other semantic analysis), and more.
-For beginners, I think it's a great project to learn from since it's such a small language relative to others - it's harder to get lost in the codebase.
+For beginners, I think it's a great project to learn from since it's such a small language relative to others.

 ## Key Features
 - Statically typed